 Metal braces are the traditional braces commonly worn by most people seeking orthodontic treatment.
 These braces tend to work best, but they are visible.
 Metal braces can be used to treat all orthodontic problems, including issues with misaligned bites or jaws and crooked teeth.
-Today, these braces are sleeker and more comfortable then they have been in the past.
+Today, metal braces are sleeker and more comfortable than they have been in the past.
 You can have fun with metal braces by switching up the colors of the ligatures.
 Metal braces, or metal brackets, are generally faster and less expensive than other treatment options.

-How Metal Braces Work:
+How Metal Braces Work

-The orthodontist will first clean the surface of your teeth.
+Your orthodontist will first clean the surface of your teeth.
 Afterward, the doctor will place a special solution on the surface of your teeth to make the enamel more susceptible to the orthodontic glue.
 After this is done, the orthodontist will place some glue on the metal bracket base and place the bracket on your teeth.
 That’s it!
 An assistant will shine a special blue light to make the glue set quicker and your teeth are ready for the placement of the wires and colored ties.

 Depending on the unique situation of your teeth, the formation of these brackets may be customized specifically to your mouth.
 Over time, the wires become slightly loosened, that is why you need periodic appointments for adjustments and to track your progress.

 Metal Braces Advantages and Disadvantages